Even pompous prefects like Percy Weasley could find love – much to the astonishment of his brothers.

 Even after Krum and the rest of Durmstrang departed Hogwarts, Hermione and Krum remained pen-pals, much to Ron’s agitation.
 And according to Ginny Weasley, the two most definitely snogged.

-No big brother likes it when their sister gets her first boyfriend and Ron was no exception.
 When Hermione casually dropped into conversation that Ginny was going out with Michael Corner, Ron wasn’t happy at all, immediately saying: ‘I didn’t like him.’
 Like most teenage romances, it didn’t last for long.
 When Michael became grumpy after Gryffindor beat Ravenclaw at Quidditch, Ginny dumped him.

 However, she didn’t stay single for long and started a new relationship with Dean Thomas, which horrified Ron further when he saw the new couple ‘locked in a close embrace and kissing fiercely as if glued together’.